Helping You Get Recognized For The Great Science That You Do

 If you put an aim on your aims page, that says, “this is one of the central things that I will focus my time and attention on during this research.”

-So, if you list something, then you proceed to have a not so great plan for how you will do that “critical thing”, reviewers will wonder – has this person really thought out this work?
+So, if you list something, then you proceed to have a not-so-great plan for how you will do that “critical thing”, reviewers will wonder – has this person really thought out this work?
 You don’t want reviewers holding any doubts, whatsoever.
-When paylines are 1 in 8 or 1 in 10 proposals funded – one doubt can burn your funding chances to the ground.
+When pay lines are 1 in 8 or 1 in 10 proposals funded – one doubt can burn your funding chances to the ground.

-The bottom line is that for each aim in the proposal, have a well thought out plan.
+The bottom line is that for each aim in the proposal, have a well-thought-out plan.
 If you are struggling with figuring that plan out, then it shouldn’t be an aim!
 You may still propose to do that work as a part of another aim (within the text of the proposal) – but something that is not solidly formulated should never go on the aims page.

-2 Responses to “Specific aims example”
+7 replies to "Specific aims example"

 Specific aims template?